frontenddogma/css-optimization-basics/manuscript/operation.md

 Until we do more research and can properly, reliably document all the declarations and value ranges that are particularly slow, there’s no point in panicking and no point in blindly guessing what declarations and values should be avoided.

-There may not even be a point taking any action, because at the end of the day, we’ll still need to look at the cases in question: How important is respective styling, and what’s the performance impact of its substitute?
+There may not even be a point taking any action, because at the end of the day, we’ll still need to look at the cases in question: How important is the respective styling, and what’s the performance impact of its substitute?
 In this case, then, it seems advisable to flag declarations as a possible optimization source, but not to make it a priority until we have better data.

 ### Rule Hygiene